1

 天地者,生之本也; 先祖者,類之本也; 君師者,治之本也。 無天地惡生? 無先祖惡出? 無君師惡治? 三者偏亡,則無安人。 故禮,上事天,下事地,尊先祖而隆君師,是禮之三本也。

 Heaven and earth are the root of life.
-Forefathers are the root of the kind.
+Forefathers are the root of one's kind.
 The lord and teacher are the root of governance.
-Without heaven and earth, who would hate life?
-Without forefathers, who would hate birth?
-Without lord and teacher, who would hate governance?
+Without heaven and earth, how could there be life?
+Without forefathers, how could birth occur?
+Without lord and teacher, how could there be governance?
 If any of the three is partially lost, then there are no secure people.
 Therefore, rites serve heaven above and earth below, honor the forefathers and elevate the lord and teacher—these are the three roots of rites.

 12